WGUNDERWOOD/wgunderwood.github.io/_posts/2021-09-18-local-polynomial-regression-2.markdown

 = B(x)^2 + V(x).
 $$

-This property is know as the *bias-variance decomposition*.
+This property is known as the *bias-variance decomposition*.
-Since we want an estimator which performs well over all points $x$, it is common to define the following integrated versions of the bias and variance.
+Since we want an estimator which performs well over all points $x$, it is common to define the following integrated versions of the bias and variance:

 $$
 B^2 = \int_\R B(x)^2 \diff{x}, \qquad
 V = \int_\R V(x) \diff{x}.
 $$

-We can then aim to minimize the integrated MSE (IMSE)
+We can then aim to minimize the integrated MSE given by

-$$
-\IMSE = B^2 + V.
+$\IMSE = B^2 + V$.
-$$

 ### Theory of the Nadaraya--Watson estimator